stefanzero/about-me-example/README.md

 ---

-- Responsive design using Bootstrap
+- Responsive design using Bootstrap fixed Navbar
 - Simple and clean layout
+  - 2 columns on medium and larger screens
+  - 1 column on smaller screens
+- Extensive use of CSS Custom Properties to allow for easy customization
+- Custom media queries to replicate the Bootstrap grid system
+- JavaScript event handlers for collapsible navbar
 - Includes contact information with email and LinkedIn links

 ## Technologies Used